-Some mothers—notably single moms and those who otherwise support their families—can’t pare back their hours, and their employers’ alleged inflexibility is resulting in lawsuits.
+Some mothers—notably single moms and those who otherwise support their families—can't pare back their hours, and their employers' alleged inflexibility is resulting in lawsuits.
 Drisana Rios of San Diego sued her former employer, insurance brokerage HUB International, for gender discrimination, harassment and wrongful termination in a suit that alleges she was fired for failing to keep her two children quiet during business calls, according to various press reports.
-Rios also alleges that her boss badgered her for not having child care even though day care centers were closed.
-Representatives from both sides didn’t return requests for comment.
+Rios also alleged that her boss badgered her for not having child care even though day care centers were closed.
+Representatives from both sides didn't return requests for comment.

 Single mother Stephanie Jones, former director of revenue management at Eastern Airlines LLC, sued the company and two of its executives for allegedly firing her for requesting leave under the federal coronavirus relief law to take care of her son because his school was closed.
 Passed in mid-March, the Families First Coronavirus Response Act (FFCRA) requires certain employers to provide employees with paid sick leave or expanded family and medical leave for specific reasons related to COVID-19.
-In response to Jones’ request, one of the executives wrote in an e-mail that the new law was there as “a safety net and not a hammer to force management into making decisions which may not be in the best interest of the company or yourself.”
+In response to Jones' request, one of the executives wrote in an e-mail that the new laws were there as "a safety net and not a hammer to force management into making decisions, which may not be in the best interest of the company or yourself."

 "It made me feel like a failure as a mother that I didn't have the time to help him during the transition," Jones says.
 "We also had connectivity issues.
 We couldn't get into lesson plans."

 Jones requested to work from home and have two hours a day to help her son.
-She was expecting to discuss it with a company official on March 27 but instead was fired for unspecified “conflicts,” she says.
-The company has alleged that the FFCRA wasn’t in effect when the leave request was made, according to Jones’ lawyer, M. Frances Ryan, who denies that claim.
-Eastern’s lawyer declined to comment, and company representatives didn’t return requests for comment.
+She was expecting to discuss it with a company official on March 27 but instead was fired for unspecified "conflicts," she says.
+The company has also alleged that the FFCRA wasn't in effect when the leave request was made, according to Jones' lawyer, M. Frances Ryan, who denies that claim.
+Eastern's lawyer declined comment and company representatives didn't return requests for comment.

 "When we realized schools in the Bay Area weren't going to reopen, we said, 'What can we do?' " says Katelyn Johnson, senior manager of global benefits at Cisco.
 "Parents, particularly women, because they do carry more of the load, were not going to neglect children's physical, emotional or academic needs."